 Anyone who has tried to commit to change will understand that it’s not as simple as a mere decision.
 As humans, we are habitual creatures, meaning we are pretty set in our ways of being – we are stubborn, we gravitate toward the familiar.
-Some therapists take the approach of there being six “phases” of change, known as the transtheoretical model:
+Some therapists take the approach of there being six “phases” of change, known as the transtheoretical model.

-- Pre-contemplation – in this phase, we are often unaware of our behaviour being problematic. and we tend to underestimate the benefits of change and place more emphasis on the cons of undergoing change rather than the pros.
+In this phase, we are often unaware of our behaviour being problematic. and we tend to underestimate the benefits of change and place more emphasis on the cons of undergoing change rather than the pros.

-- Contemplation – in this phase, we recognise that our behaviour might be an issue, and we deliberate more practically on the pros and cons of change with equal consideration of both.
+Here, we recognise that our behaviour might be an issue, and we deliberate more practically on the pros and cons of change with equal consideration of both.

-- Preparation – in this stage, we are usually ready for change, we might start taking small steps toward it and understand that it will be beneficial to us.
+In this stage, we are usually ready for change, we might start taking small steps toward it and understand that it will be beneficial to us.

-- Action – this stage is as it sounds.
+This stage is as it sounds.
 At this point, we’ve taken action and intend to keep moving forward with our positive behavioural changes.

-- Maintenance – at this point, we have upheld our behavioural changes for a while, usually at least six months.
+At this point, we have upheld our behavioural changes for a while, usually at least six months.

-- Termination – this is the point where we have successfully beat our old habits and behaviours, and have no desire to return to them.
+This is the point where we have successfully beat our old habits and behaviours, and have no desire to return to them.

-Therapists can facilitate personal change…
+Therapy can facilitate personal change

 While change can be difficult to contemplate and face, it’s an inevitable part of life.
 The good news is, whether we are actively seeking, or resisting it, therapy can greatly help us cope.
 Therapists provide support through knowledge in non-judgemental capacity; the point of therapy is to learn about ourselves and hopefully create positive change as a result.
 Many therapists will encourage their clients’ to view change as a “shift” – in perspective, in energy, or in attention.
 Therapists can help us understand beliefs and behaviours that we may not be aware of, helping us think about them from an outside perspective and thus helping us gain insight into how we are interacting with others and the world around us.